Best Online Master’s Degrees in: Computer Science

 Along with lectures, exams, and written assignments, students in computer science programs should expect to get plenty of hands-on training through individual and group projects.
 These types of projects may require students to develop software applications, complete programming assignments, or create databases.
 After completing required courses, many graduate programs will require computer science students to participate in a research colloquium or an independent study, or complete a research project, or write a master thesis.

 Students in computer science master’s programs will graduate with a working knowledge of major computer science concepts, techniques, and algorithms, along with programming, software development, and research skills.
 Typically, students go on to pursue careers in software development, computer science research, computer engineering, and more.
 Possible job titles include computer engineer, software developer, computer scientists, and computer programmers.

 Those who enter computer science-related careers tend to fare well and employment projections seem positive.
 According to the U.S. Bureau of Labor Statistics, the employment of computer and information research scientists is projected to increase by 19% by 2020.
-In May 2010, these types of scientists earned a median annual salary of $100,660.
+These types of scientists earned a median annual salary of $100,660.
 The employment of computer programmers is expected to increase by 12%, while that of computer hardware engineers is projected to increase by 14%, and that of software developers by 30%.
-As far as income is concerned, computer programmers earned a median annual salary of $71,380 in May 2010, computer hardware engineers $98,810, and software developers brought home $90,530.
+As far as income is concerned, computer programmers earned a median annual salary of $71,380, computer hardware engineers $98,810, and software developers brought home $90,530.

 But even though career outlook in computer science looks good, these types of projections are not guarantees of employment or salary.
 It’s important to keep in mind that job availability and earning potential can vary depending on factors, like professional experience, education level, location, and the economy.